 We present the result of a 5 Gb/s VCSEL array driver ASIC for use in a parallel optical engine.
 The ASIC is designed using a 130 nm CMOS process to enhance the radiation-hardness.
 The eye diagram is open, satisfying the IEEE specification with good margin.
 The added functionalities to make the optical engine more reliable and easier to operate are also successful.
 This includes the ability to set modulation current for each VCSEL individually and the bias current for the whole array.
 Also included is a redundancy circuit to bypass a broken channel and a power-on reset circuit to set the ASIC to a default configuration with no signal steering and a default bias and modulation currents in a VCSEL.
-For the future, we plan to upgrade design to operate at 10 Gb/s for use in a parallel optical engine to produce an aggregated bandwidth of 120 Gb/s.
+In addition, we present a preliminary design for a 10 Gb/s VCSEL array driver for use in a parallel optical engine to produce an aggregated bandwidth of 120 Gb/s.